AtlasPMC68/Atlas/README.md

    ```sh
    docker-compose up
    ```
-   - This will start the backend service and expose it on [http://localhost:8000](http://localhost:8000).
+   - This will start the backend service (http://localhost:8000) and the frontend (http://localhost:3000).

 4. **Test the backend:**
    - In a new terminal, run: